spotinst/help/src/docs/ocean/getting-started/aks/README.md

 In this step, you will select one of your AKS node pools as a [template](https://docs.spot.io/ocean/features/vngs/?id=default-vng) for your other custom [Virtual Node Groups](https://docs.spot.io/ocean/features/vngs/?id=virtual-node-groups), as follows:

-* Select a Node Pool for Your First Virtual Node Group
+* Select a Node Pool for Your First (Custom) Virtual Node Group
-* Import the Other Node Pools into Custom Virtual Node Groups
+* Create More Custom Virtual Node Groups

-The selected AKS node pool’s configuration will be imported to the Virtual Node Group template and will be used for other custom Virtual Node Groups unless explicitly set with override.
+The selected AKS node pool’s configuration will be imported to the Virtual Node Group template and used for other custom Virtual Node Groups unless explicitly set with override.
 For example, all Virtual Node Groups inherit the image set of the AKS node pool you imported to the Virtual Node Group Template unless the custom Virtual Node Group is set to a different image.

-### Select a Node Pool for Your First Virtual Node Group
+### Select a Node Pool for Your First (Custom) Virtual Node Group

 ![aks-create-cluster-2-select-node-pool](https://github.com/user-attachments/assets/2a166fc3-26ce-47ce-830c-6f37fbb611d5)